In this Article

 14. Aloe Vera Gel

-How to Prevent Pink Eye in Pregnancy?
+How to Prevent Pink Eye During Pregnancy

-- Avoid physical contact with infected persons
+- Avoid physical contact with people with inflammation.

 Can Conjunctivitis Affect Pregnancy?